Content Marketing for SMBs: How to Win Customers with Blog Content

 Why content marketing works for small businesses too

 Content marketing sounds like something for corporations with in-house editorial teams.
-But the truth is: Content marketing is one of the most effective strategies for SMBs to win new customers – because you position yourself as an expert and attract customers who are actively searching for your solution.
+But the truth is: Content marketing for SMBs is one of the most effective strategies to win new customers – because you position yourself as an expert and attract customers who are actively searching for your solution.

 The difference from paid advertising: When you stop your Google Ads budget, your traffic disappears instantly.
 A well-written blog article brings you visitors for months and years – for free.